EDM4-8-1 Special containers of wine

 Marked special containers

-Meaning of "mark" and "packaged"
+Meaning of mark and packaged (s 2)

-3. To "mark" a special container of wine means to mark in the prescribed form and manner to indicate that the container is intended for delivery to and use at bottle-your-own premises.
+3. To mark a special container of wine means to mark in the prescribed form and manner to indicate that the container is intended for delivery to and use at bottle-your-own premises.
 Wine in a marked special container is considered to be packaged wine.

-Bottle-your-own premises
+Bottle-your-own premises (s 2)

 4. Bottle-your-own premises may purchase and use marked special containers of wine on a duty-paid basis.
 Bottle-your-own premises means premises in which, in accordance with the laws of the province where the premises are located, alcohol is supplied from a marked special container for the purpose of being packaged by a purchaser.